jatin146/scripts/README.md

-# How to run the server locally
+# Option 1: How to run the server locally

 In order to run the server locally, you will need Java installed on your laptop.
 I have tested it using Java 11 (Released on Sept 2018 and supported until September 2026).